-The Investment Treaty Forum (ITF) was founded in 2004.
-Its aim is to provide a global centre for serious high level debate in the field of international investment law.
+The Investment Treaty Forum (ITF) was founded in 2004 to serve as a global centre for serious high-level debate in the field of international investment law.

 The Forum is a membership-based group, bringing together some of the most expert and experienced lawyers, business managers, policy advisers, academics and government officials working in the field.
 Like BIICL itself, the Forum has a reputation for independence, even-handedness and academic rigour.